xwmx/nb/README.md

   --paths                         Print the full path to each item.
   -s, --sort                      Order notes by id.
   -r, --reverse                   List items in reverse order.
+  --tags                          List tags in the notebook or folder.
   -t, --type <type>, --<type>     List items of <type>. <type> can be a file
                                   extension or one of the following types: archive, audio, book, bookmark, document,